 NATASHA PAULINE MOHINDRA

-I cannot express enough my excitement, and gratitude to have been offered this traineeship by the Hamish Ogston Foundation and the Commonwealth Heritage Skills Programme.
+I cannot express enough my excitement, and gratitude to have been offered this traineeship by the Commonwealth Heritage Skills Programme.

 In 2019, I completed an MA in Museum Studies, immediately followed by an internship with Historic England, specifically in one of our Heritage Action Zone projects.
 This August, after a large gap from the sector, I’ve re-joined Historic England in a new role; supporting the implementation of our Carbon Reduction Plan as we aim to reach Net-Zero by 2040.
 Rapidly changing climates pose a huge risk to the historic environment and present new challenges to the protection and preservation of heritage, my aim is to advocate for sustainable methods of conservation in our work with the Roebuck Street Research Studio.